Get your personal plan match in 2 minutes

 Last updated: February 2026 | All data verified from official plan guidelines

 Health sharing can save you $3,000–$12,000 per year compared to ACA marketplace insurance.
 But it is not insurance, and joining the wrong plan can cost you more than it saves.
+KFF data shows unsubsidized premiums averaging $400–$600/mo for individuals — that gap is real, but only if you would have paid the full unsubsidized price.
 Before you sign up, ask these 5 questions to avoid costly surprises.

 Each question below includes a plan-by-plan comparison so you can see exactly how the major ministries stack up on the issues that matter most.